 Defined procedures and workflows ensure that employees know how to create documents, get them approved, know where to store them, and how to locate them when needed.

-Procedures ensure that employees always work with the most up-to-date and relevant data and documents.
+Procedures ensure employees always work with the document lifecycle’s most up-to-date and relevant data.
 This prevents many problems that could occur due to dealing with obsolete documents.

-Every organization deals with sensitive or private data.
+Every organization deals with sensitive documents.
 Document control ensures that sensitive data is protected by implementing security protocols.

 What is Document Control Terminology?